toddkitta/CortanaIntelligenceSuiteWorkshopManual/README.md

 # Cortana Intelligence Suite End-to-end Workshop
 ![Screenshot](images/cis_header.png)

+**NOTE:** If you are finding this lab via the [Microsoft Virtual Academy recording](https://mva.microsoft.com/en-us/training-courses/cortana-intelligence-suite-end-to-end-16972): WELCOME!!!
+We want to let you know that the workshop continues to evolve and you will likely find some differences between what you see in the recording and what you will find in this up-to-date and living manual.
+For example, after the recording, the first exercise (building an Azure ML model) was changed quite a bit to move more of the steps to R script.
+The essence of the workshop, however, is still intact and you should be able to follow along.

 # Workshop Scenario Overview

 AdventureWorks Travel (AWT) provides concierge services for business travelers.
 In an increasingly crowded market, they are always looking for ways to differentiate themselves and provide added value to their corporate customers.